PdxCodeGuild/class_orchid/code/Jen/Capstone/readme.md

 [ ] Use basic CSS styling from the beginning

+[ ] Extend html formatting across pages

 [ ] Allow users to see everything

+[ ] Email link on the page for users to contact me

+### Week 3/Would like to have:
+[ ] Create the Rex page

-[ ] Create the user gallery page
+[ ] Create the user input page

-[ ] Users can only upload photos if they are logged in
+[ ] Users can only upload content if they are logged in

-[ ] Authenticated users can send messages directly through the page

-[ ] Unauthenticated users can email
+[ ] Fine-tune CSS

-### Week 3:

 [ ] Add links to organizations